 - a) in the course of their employment, deliver services including health care; welfare, education, children's services and residential services, to children; or - b) hold a management position in an organisation, the duties of which include direct responsibility for, or direct supervision of, the provision of services including health care, welfare, education, children's services and residential services, to children, are mandatory reporters.

-At SRC, the Principal, teachers, teachers aides, administration, youth support workers, external providers/ tutors and ongoing volunteers are mandatory reporters.
+At SRC, the Principal, teachers, SLSO's, administration, Student Wellbeing Officer, external providers/ tutors and ongoing volunteers are mandatory reporters.

 2. When must a report be made to Community Services?